Excess TI Costs Clause Samples

 Excess TI Costs.
 Notwithstanding anything to the contrary contained herein, Tenant acknowledges and agrees that, Landlord shall have no obligation to bear any costs arising from or related to (i) Tenant’s Changes to the Space Plan or TI Construction Drawings, and the cost of Changes and Change Requests and (ii) Tenant Delay (collectively, “Excess TI Costs”).
 Upon Landlord’s request from time to time, Tenant shall deposit with Landlord, as a condition precedent to Landlord’s obligation to complete the Tenant Improvements, 100% of the Excess TI Costs.
 If Tenant fails to deposit any Excess TI Costs with Landlord, Landlord shall have all of the rights and remedies set forth in the Lease for nonpayment of Rent (including, but not limited to, the right to interest at the Default Rate and the right to assess a late charge).
 For purposes of any litigation instituted with regard to such amounts, those amounts will be deemed Rent under the Lease.

 Excess TI Costs.
-Notwithstanding anything to the contrary contained herein, Tenant acknowledges and agrees that Landlord shall have no responsibility for any costs arising from or related to Tenant’s Changes to the Space Plans, TI Specifications, or TI Construction Drawings, Tenant Delays, the cost of Changes and Change Requests (collectively, “Excess TI Costs”).
-Tenant shall deposit with Landlord, as a condition precedent to Landlord’s obligation to complete Landlord’s Work, 100% of the Excess TI Costs upon written request from Landlord.
+Notwithstanding anything to the contrary contained herein, Tenant acknowledges and agrees that Landlord shall have no responsibility for any costs arising from or related to Tenant’s changes to the Space Plan or TI Construction Drawings, delays caused by Tenant, and the cost of Changes and Change Requests (collectively, “Excess TI Costs”).
+Tenant shall deposit with Landlord, as a condition precedent to Landlord’s obligation to complete the Tenant Improvements, 100% of the Excess TI Costs.
 If Tenant fails to deposit any Excess TI Costs with Landlord, Landlord shall have all of the rights and remedies set forth in the Lease for nonpayment of Rent (including, but not limited to, the right to interest at the Default Rate and the right to assess a late charge).
 For purposes of any litigation instituted with regard to such amounts, those amounts will be deemed Rent under the Lease.

 Excess TI Costs.
-Notwithstanding anything to the contrary contained herein, Tenant acknowledges and agrees that Landlord shall have no responsibility for any costs arising from or related to the purchase or installation of the UPS System in Suite 5, Tenant’s changes to the Space Plans or TI Construction Drawings, Tenant Delays, the cost of Changes and Change Requests (collectively, “Excess TI Costs”).
-To the extent that there are Excess TI Costs, Tenant shall be responsible for paying for all such Excess TI Costs and shall, to the extent that the Allowance is not applied toward such Excess TI Costs, deposit with Landlord within 10 days after Landlord’s written request therefor, as a condition precedent to Landlord’s obligation to complete the Tenant Improvements, 100% of the Excess TI Costs.
+Notwithstanding anything to the contrary contained herein, other than the Tenant Improvement Allowance provided for in Section 5(c) below, Tenant acknowledges and agrees that Landlord shall have no responsibility for any costs arising from or related to Tenant’s changes to the Space Plan, TI Specifications or TI Construction Drawings, Tenant Delays, the cost of Changes and Change Requests (collectively, “Excess TI Costs”).
+Tenant shall deposit with Landlord, as a condition precedent to Landlord’s obligation to complete the Tenant Improvements, 100% of the Excess TI Costs (other than any Tenant Improvement Allowance which Tenant may elect to use).
 If Tenant fails to deposit any Excess TI Costs with Landlord, Landlord shall have all of the rights and remedies set forth in the Lease for nonpayment of Rent (including, but not limited to, the right to interest at the Default Rate and the right to assess a late charge).
 For purposes of any litigation instituted with regard to such amounts, those amounts will be deemed Rent under the Lease.
-739800997.11739800997.11